duymanhdoan/Doc-GenAI-System/Iac/README.md

 , now, you should be able to access your application via `http://104.198.109.131:30000/docs`

-## How-to Guide Deploy code TERRAFORM
+## DEPLOY K8S TO GOOGLE CLOUD BY TERRAFORM
 ### Install Terraform for Ubuntu 22.04
 https://computingforgeeks.com/how-to-install-terraform-on-ubuntu/